 - avoiding activities outside when air quality is poor

 If a person experiences pain at any time during exercise, they should stop and use a fast-acting inhaler.
 If symptoms get worse, they should contact a doctor.

 Asthma is a chronic inflammatory condition that causes swelling in the airways.
 It can affect people of any age, and the symptoms can range from mild to severe.

-In most cases, effective treatment is available that can help a person live a full and active life with asthma.
+In most cases, effective treatment can help a person with asthma live a full and active life.